2019-2020 Skagit River Poetry Foundation Board Members

 Elli Gildnes spent several years as a teacher at The American School of Paris where she co-hosted an international digital poetry/film festival and facilitated the visits of US poet laureates to schools in the Paris region and ambassador’s residence.
 Later, as an administrator at The French American School of Puget Sound in Mercer Island, WA she worked to bring bilingual poets into area schools.
 With more than 20 years in public and private education, she holds degrees in teaching, administration and curriculum design with a focus on dual language, arts integration and social emotional learning.
 Elli has enjoyed serving as a volunteer at SRPF and currently teaches English to high school students.
 Her summers are spent running Maison Monet, a French art and culinary camp.

 Sara Harlan was raised in La Conner.
 Within the 28 years that she was a teacher, she worked in five countries and at every age level.
 She hosted poets in her classrooms while teaching in La Conner and in Sedro-Woolley.
-She now works as a public librarian in Sedro-Woolley for the Central Skagit Library District.
+She now works as a teacher in the Burlington-Edison School District.
 Sara lives in Bow with her husband and their family of critters.
 She is in perpetual search of the simple life and is thrilled to be the new Poets in Schools coordinator.

 Heidi Herder is an educator for the Burlington-Edison School District.
 She has been teaching for over 20 years.
 Heidi is the past Board Secretary.
 She retired from the board in June 2017, but continues to be a liaison for Burlington-Edison School District.